luhang-HPU/poseidon-docs/source/Getting_Started/Programming/Common.md

 - **coeff_index** (std::size_t): The index of the coefficient in the plaintext polynomial.

-: Returns a const reference to a given coefficient of the plaintext polynomial.
+Usage: Returns a const reference to a given coefficient of the plaintext polynomial.

 <br>